 How can we create models that can be monetized?

-Étienne Bonhomme: Since 2017, Orange Business Services has been heavily involved in the Earth observation market through its partnership with the French Space Agency (CNES), Airbus and Thalès, sharing its know-how, infrastructure and cloud expertise and thereby contributing to the strategy to derive value from spatial data.
+Étienne Bonhomme: Since 2017, Orange Business has been heavily involved in the Earth observation market through its partnership with the French Space Agency (CNES), Airbus and Thalès, sharing its know-how, infrastructure and cloud expertise and thereby contributing to the strategy to derive value from spatial data.
 For instance, the CNES recently entered into a partnership with a Marseille-based container transportation company to leverage satellite data for geolocation purposes.
 The transportation company seeks to optimize routes for its ships and implement predictive models to reduce delivery times, costs and energy usage in order to lower its carbon footprint.
 Railway companies could lead similar projects to optimize maintenance, reduce journey times and anticipate incidents.

 Alain Bouquet: Similarly, in precision agriculture, we are currently working with a start-up that has developed cutting-edge technology to boost geolocation accuracy.
 This innovation, which is vital to the development of new agriculture, could also interest autonomous vehicle makers and other manufacturers.
 It is important to note that end clients’ expectations and new uses are what “guides” the digital transformation—cloud technology and spatial data are simply tools that help meet their demands.